-Failed Dental Implants
+What are Failed Dental Implants?

 When you made the choice to replace your missing teeth with dental implants, you invested in your smile with a permanent solution.
 With over a 95% success rate, you never expected it to fail.
 Now that you have a failed implant, you may be a bit confused as to why it happened and what can be done to correct it.

 Peri-implantitis is an infection that develops around the implant and in the gum tissue.
 Most often, this is the result of poor oral hygiene after having it placed.
 Over time, it can lead to bone loss, causing you to experience a painful, loose implant.

-In some cases, the implant post may not be damaged, but instead the dental restoration.
-This most often is the result of trauma to the mouth or daily wear and tear from chewing.
-At MacArthur Park Dentistry, We provide implant restoration to quickly replace the damaged crown with a new one.
+In some cases, the implant post may not be damaged, but rather the crown affixed to it.
+A damaged crown is often the result of trauma to the mouth, or daily wear and tear from chewing.
+In most cases, we can quickly replace the damaged crown with a new one.